oowpress/oow-pjax/readme.txt

 * Initial release with seamless PJAX navigation, persistent element support, customizable loader, content caching, AJAX form handling, and debug mode.

 == Upgrade Notice ==

+= 1.5 =
+Upgrade to version 1.5 for robust Unicode support in inline styles, fixing `InvalidCharacterError` with `btoa`.
+This update, contributed by @long-dotcom, enhances compatibility with multilingual and emoji-rich sites, alongside improved style management.
+Recommended for all users.

 = 1.4 =
 Upgrade to version 1.4 for dynamic nonce refreshing, asynchronous stylesheet management, and improved form redirect handling.
 This update enhances security, compatibility with dynamic styles, and debugging capabilities.
 Recommended for all users.